JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 {{< github repo="jakeroggenbuck/RedoxQL" showThumbnail=true >}}

 Since then, I've created [Kronicler](https://github.com/JakeRoggenbuck/kronicler) which allows you to efficiently capture performance metrics for product systems.
-I created my own database to insure it would be fast based on problem-specific constraints like logs being append only, making my database extremely fast for this specific use case.
+I created my own database to ensure it would be fast based on problem-specific constraints like logs being append only, making my database extremely fast for this specific use case.
 You can start using Kronicler at [usekronicler.com](usekronicler.com) for performance metrics, or you could use the fast database implementation for similar problems by importing the library and manually capturing data as explained in the [README](https://github.com/JakeRoggenbuck/kronicler).

 <img width="1904" height="944" alt="Image" src="https://github.com/user-attachments/assets/5e8d0992-2f0e-474c-80a0-d4c15fd1b009" />